CommonGateway/CoreBundle/docs/features/Plugins.md

 ### Configuration
 There are two routes to include configuration (objects) in your plugin.

+The first and preferred way is that you [supply the object using a schema.json file](#adding-core-schemas-to-your-plugin), in that this they **MUST** be contained in de the `/Installation` folder of the plugin's directory and **SHOULD** be in a sub folder labeled after the type of object that you want to create e.g. `/Actions`.
+This is the preferred way (especially with larger plugins) because it keeps a repository more readable.

-The first and easiest one is to include them directly into your installation.json.
+The second, easier way is to include them directly into your installation.json.
 This is possible for applications, users, cards, actions, collections, endpoints and cronjobs.

-You can also supply the object separately, in that case they **MUST** be contained in de the `/Installation` folder of the plugin's directory and **SHOULD** be in a sub folder labeled after the type of object that you want to create e.g. `/Cards`.
-This is the preferred way (especially with larger plugins) because it keeps a repository more readable.
+> **Note:**
+> This is the preferred way in some cases, when you need some extra logic for adding your objects that the first option simply can not provide.

 If however you want to create objects from the `installation.json` you can use the following properties:
 - **applications**: This is an array of applications related to the plugin.
 Each application should have properties like title, $id, $schema, version, description, and domains.